 If your annotation task involves classifying or categorizing objects, make sure that each bounding box is associated with the appropriate class.
 Use a color-coding or labeling system to distinguish the different classes (which is what most modern annotation tools allow you to do today - if not, consider revising your setup).

-To ensure effective delineation, it is also essential to consider latitude and longitude (when spatially annotating satellite imagery, for example), so a tool that gives guidance to data labelers to help them be as precise as possible is preferable.
+To ensure effective delimitation, it is also essential to consider latitude and longitude (when spatially annotating satellite images).spatial annotation of satellite images for example), so it's best to use a tool that provides guidance to Data Labelers to help them be as precise as possible.
 The management of these coordinates must be integrated into the annotation platform for maximum precision.
 In addition, the width and height of the bounding boxes must be carefully adjusted to avoid any distortion that could affect the accuracy of the training data.

 5. Don't neglect the annotation interface and its contrast